A lower bound on the spectrum of unimodular networks: Introduction

 \paragraph{\textbf{Spectral radius.}} Recall that $W_k(G,x)$ is the set of closed walks in $G$ of length $k$ starting from $x$.
 The spectral radius of a unimodular network $\umn$ is defined to be

-The quantity $\E{|W_k(G,\rt)|}$ can be realized as the $k$-th moment of a Borel probability measure of $\mathbb{R}$ called the spectral measure of $\umn$, as explained in Section \ref{sec:pre}.
+The quantity $\E{|W_k(G,\rt)|}$ is in fact the $k$-th moment of a Borel probability measure of $\mathbb{R}$ called the spectral measure of $\umn$, as explained further in Section \ref{sec:pre}.
 The spectral radius is then the largest element in absolute value in the support of the spectral measure.
 If $G$ is a finite graph then its spectral measure is the empirical measure of the eigenvalues of its adjacency matrix.

 Similarly, we can define the spectral measure and spectral radius of the simple random walk (SRW) on $\umn$.
 For $(G,x) \in \G$, let $p_{k}(G,x)$ be the $k$-step return probability of the SRW on $(G,x)$ started from vertex $x$.
 The spectral radius of the SRW on a unimodular network $\umn$ is